Roller Coaster (Luke Bryan song): Content

 The song is a mid-tempo ballad about a man who encounters a woman while on vacation in Panama City.
 The first verse contains details specific to the area, such as Thomas Drive, a road near the former amusement park.
 In the song, the man befriends the woman, then states that "she's got [him] twisted like that old beach roller coaster" after she leaves.
 Swindell told Billboard, "Going down there, you always met a girl — like a day before you had to leave, you got up enough courage to finally talk to her, and then she's got to leave the next day."

 Tom Roland of Billboard described the song as "smooth and understated" and "reflective [and] melancholy".
 Carter noted that the melody of the chorus repeats a single note because he wanted the song to be easily sung along with by fans.
 The original demo featured a cold open, but Bryan and his producer, Jeff Stevens, decided to create an intro because Bryan felt that "[s]tarting with a straight-in lyric, half the time you miss the lyrics."
 Stevens decided to "start it off with the easy beach feel and let it ride."
 The song features a bass guitar line performed by Jimmie Lee Sloas, and two backing vocal tracks both sung by session vocalist Perry Coleman.
 The song is set in the key of A♭ major with a moderate tempo and a primary chord pattern of A♭-E♭/G-F_{m}7-D♭ and a vocal range of D♭_{4}-F_{5}.

 Critical reception

 Country music blog Taste of Country reviewed the song positively.
 The review contrasted it with "'Til Summer Comes Around" by Keith Urban in saying that it was more "positive" than that song, also saying that "The roller coaster metaphor is creative — it’s what separates this song from others that rely on an increasingly used country trope.
 Once again it’s Bryan’s natural charisma that lifts a lyric that wouldn’t work for someone less lovable.
 Little details like Thomas Drive feel personal.
 He’s becoming one of country’s top storytellers."

+Billboard and American Songwriter ranked "Roller Coaster" at number six and number five, respectively, on their lists of the 10 greatest Luke Bryan songs.